 - On or under playground equipment or lawn furniture

-- Gaps in soffits, exterior fascia or wooden decks
+- Gaps in soffits, exterior fascia, or wooden decks

 - Around electrical equipment or wiring, such as your utility box or swimming pool equipment